preciofishbone/OmniaDocsG2/general-assets/layout-explorer/clipboard-sections-blocks/index.rst

 .. image:: clipboard-copied.png

-2. You can now delete the copy if you don't want to keep it, or edit the name of the copy, see below.
+2. You can now delete the copy if you don't want to keep it, or edit the label of the copy, see below.

 Add a section or a block from the clipboard
 **********************************************